 The top 10 first date deal breakers

-A new EliteSingles study of 1300 Americans looked into the ins and outs of first date deal breakers and discovered the top 10 first date faux-pas – take note!
+A new EliteSingles study, sourced from anonymous user data from 1300 Americans looked into the ins and outs of first date deal breakers and discovered the top 10 first date faux-pas – take note!

 The top 5 first date deal breakers